IQAndreas/markdown-licenses/gnu-agpl-v3.0.md

 you grant is automatically extended to all recipients of the covered work and works based on it.

-A patent license is &ldquo;discriminatory&rdquo; if it does not include within the scope of its coverage, prohibits the exercise of, or is conditioned on the non-exercise of one or more of the rights that are specifically granted under this License.
+A patent license is “discriminatory” if it does not include within the scope of its coverage, prohibits the exercise of, or is conditioned on the non-exercise of one or more of the rights that are specifically granted under this License.
 You may not convey a covered